Skip to content

 By Andreas Stenhall October 24, 2019 User Account Control 1 Comment

-A problem since Windows Vista was launched is that when you remote control another user and try to elevate to Administrator, using for instance Quick Assist which is built into Windows 10 or TeamViewer, the screen on the admin side will freeze.
+A problem when you remote control another user and try to elevate to Administrator, using for instance Quick Assist which is built into Windows 10 and 11, or using TeamViewer, the screen on the admin side will freeze.
 This is due to UAC Secure Desktop feature kicking in.

 The solution is to turn this secure desktop feature off, lowering security a little but at hardly no risk.